rm511130/Tanzu-Workshop-TKGI/WIP.md

 ```

 - Leave it the code running and use a browser to access your code at `http://user1.pks4u.com:3000/1500`
+- Remember to use the proper FQDN: for example, `user20` shoud use `user20.pks4u.com`.

 - Make sure you are using the URL that corresponds to your User ID.